thedatahub/Datahub-Factory/README.md

 - --log\_level

     Set the log\_level.
 Takes a numeric parameter.
 Supported levels are: 1 (WARN), 2 (INFO), 3 (DEBUG).
 WARN (1) is the default.

 - --log\_output

     Selects an output for the log messages.
-By default, it will send them to STDERR (pass STDERR as parameter), but STDOUT (STDOUT) and a log file (logs/import\_-date-.log) (STATISTICS) are also supported.
+By default, it will send them to STDERR (pass STDERR as parameter), but STDOUT (STDOUT) and a log file.

 - --verbose

     Set verbosity.
 Invoking the command with the --verbose, -v flag will render verbose output to the terminal.

 # COMMANDS